stormasm/nunotes/nu-cmd-lang-view.md

 nu-cmd-lang will only contain **core_commands**.

+As we decided in our core team meeting today I went ahead and removed

+* env
+* shells
+* system
+* viewers

 Since we will no
 longer have access to a viewer here is what the string output will look like.

 For more details you can check out [nu-cmd-lang](https://github.com/stormasm/nushell/tree/nulangtest)

-If you run the above code for whatever reason you can exit out of the nushell repl with the command **ctrl-d**,
+If you run the above code for whatever reason you can exit out of the nushell repl with the commangsd **ctrl-d**,
 as the exit command is no longer available.

 ### version